DataDog/documentation/content/developers/metrics/_index.md

 ## Metric Types

 The "Datadog in-app type" affects how a given metric is interpreted in query results and graph visualizations across the application.
-The metric type visible on the metric summary page is the Datadog in-app type.
+The metric type visible on the [metric summary page][20] is the Datadog in-app type.
 You should only change the type if you have started submitting this metric with a new type, and should be aware that changing the type may render historical data nonsensical.

 In the Datadog web application there are four metric types (though one is deprecated):